 The old Catholic cemetery lay in decay for almost a century and people who had loved ones buried there were warned under sentence of death not to even dare return to visit their graves.
 The lush lands were taken by planters and those locals who survived this ethnic cleansing were left to roam like beggers in their own land.

-Furthermore, under the Penal Laws, no Catholic was permitted to be buried other than in an Anglican cemetery and this was how it stayed until 1828 when Catholics were allowed to have cemeteries of their own again.
+Furthermore, under the Penal Laws, no Catholic was permitted to be buried other than in an Anglican cemetery and this was how it stayed until 1828 when Catholics were allowed to have graveyards of their own again.

 Below is a list of some those draconian laws, Penal Laws, imposed on the native Irish by a foreign power.......